Share this

 Follow directions closely to reduce risk.

-Herbicides with active ingredients triclopyr and/or glyphosate, used individually or in a mixture, are effective chemical treatments for yellow starthistle.
+Some herbicides are available for home use.
+A few are listed below.
+These active ingredients, used in a mixture or individually, are suggested chemical treatments to control yellow starthistle.
 Look for these chemical names in the “Active Ingredients” section of product labels.

-• The white box on the example label highlights active ingredient glyphosate.
+• The red box on this example product label highlights active ingredient glyphosate.
 Text on the label states “Kills grass and weeds around flower beds, trees, shrubs....”

 • Glyphosate will damage most plants and grasses.
 Don’t let the spray contact plants you want to keep.